pedkfuri/pedkfuri/README.md

 About me:

-- 🔭 Currently working @ [dtidigital](https://www.dtidigital.com.br/) as a Software Engineer
+- 🔭 Currently working @ [Dell](https://www.dell.com/pt-br) as a Senior Software Engineer
-- :trophy: Software Engineer with 6+ ys. work experience
+- :trophy: Software Engineer with 7+ years of work experience
 - :muscle: I'm interested in Software Architecture, Back-end engineering, Cloud and Software Testing
 - 💬 Ask me about: Development and Music